 We are subject to risk from changes in foreign exchange rates for our subsidiaries and marketable securities that use a foreign currency as their functional currency and are translated into U.S. dollars.
 These changes result in cumulative translation adjustments, which are included in accumulated other comprehensive income (loss).
-At February 28, 2014, we had translation exposure to various foreign currencies with the most significant being the Euro, Hong Kong Dollar, Mexican Peso, Venezuelan Bolivar, Hungarian Forint and Chinese Yuan.
-The potential loss resulting from a hypothetical 10% adverse change in quoted foreign currency exchange rates, as of February 28, 2014 amounts to \$5,674.
+At February 28, 2015, we had translation exposure to various foreign currencies with the most significant being the Euro, Hong Kong Dollar, Mexican Peso, Venezuelan Bolivar, Hungarian Forint and Chinese Yuan.
+The potential decrease in sales and net income resulting from a hypothetical 10% adverse change in quoted foreign currency exchange rates for the year ended February 28, 2015 amounts to approximately \$28,100 and \$690, respectively.
 Actual results may differ.

 The Company continues to monitor the political and economic climate in Venezuela.
-Venezuela represents 0.4% of year to date sales.
-The majority of assets invested in Venezuela are cash related and are subject to government foreign exchange controls including its investment in Venezuelan government bonds (see Note 1(f) of the Notes to the Consolidated Financial Statements).
+Venezuela represents 0.02% of year to date sales.
+Approximately \$302 of assets invested in Venezuela are cash related and are subject to government foreign exchange controls, including its investment in Venezuelan government bonds (see Note 1(f) of the Notes to the Consolidated Financial Statements).
+The Company also maintains \$3,794 in real estate property in Venezuela that could be subject to government foreign exchange controls sale.